Today You Should Know

 Screenshot taken from Qwerty Steno.

 But with only 22 keys in a court reporter’s keyboard, there are clearly some letters and sounds missing.
-To accommodate for that, stenographers will use different combinations of letters to note a missing letter.
+To accommodate for that, stenographers will use different combinations of keys to represent a missing letter or sound.
+This unique court reporter keyboard layout allows them to cover all necessary sounds with minimal keys.

 Screenshot taken from Qwerty Steno.